-The Plans' assets are managed by the Pennsylvania Municipal Retirement System (PMRS).
+The Plans' assets are managed by PMRS.
 The Plans' assets with PMRS are pooled for investment purposes and, therefore, do not represent specific identifiable investment securities.
 Disclosures required by GASB Statement No. 3 for aggregate PMRS investments are included in PMRS' separately issued Comprehensive Annual Financial Report (CAFR).
 A copy of the CAFR can be obtained from the PMRS or contacting their accounting office.